Common security threats discovered through vulnerability assessments

-Credentials are weak either because the company’s policy and enforcement of authentication is flawed or it is employees’ fault.
-In the first case, management could implement more stringent password policy in combination with technical solutions such as multi factor authentication, whereas frequent security awareness programs and training are rather appropriate to alleviate the second issue.
+Credentials are weak either because the company’s policy and enforcement of authentication are flawed or it is employees’ fault.
+In the first case, management could implement a more stringent password policy in combination with technical solutions such as multi-factor authentication, whereas frequent security awareness programs and training are rather appropriate to alleviate the second issue.

 Password sharing across the company is a perilous practice because it makes using passwords a measure that is pointless.
-Furthermore, it also makes pointless using important security principles like the least privilege.
-Because they provide administrative access to systems or specific devices, privilege access credentials usually pose higher risk to the company than regular user credentials.
+Furthermore, it also makes it pointless to use important security principles like the least privilege.
+Because they provide administrative access to systems or specific devices, privilege access credentials usually pose a higher risk to the company than regular user credentials.